richkuz/elasticsearch-reindexer/README.md

 This script will NOT work with App Search < 8.2.0 to modify App Search engines.
 App Search < 8.2.0 does not support swapping an engine's alias' backing index in this manner.

+If you are reindexing a large index, the script may timeout.
+I recommended indexing one document first and running the script to avoid the timeout, then reindexing the rest of the content later.

 ## Example Usage

 ### inject-intragram-mappings.js